Raffael-Eloi/Raffael-Eloi/README.md

 🚀 About Me

 Hi!
-I’m Raffael Eloi, a Software Engineer and Software Architect (MSc) from Minas Gerais, Brazil.
+I’m Raffael Eloi, a Software Engineer and Software Architect from Minas Gerais, Brazil.

 I love building systems that are not only functional, but scalable, maintainable, and enjoyable to work on.